I dropped my spoon in the strong coffee I was too much of a boy to drink.

 Fern looked around, lowered her voice, "Ezra doesn't know this, but I'm trying to get pregnant.
 I have a leave of absence approaching and before I use a sperm bank, I want to look around, see what qualified donors there are in the field."

-Fern's eyes came round, landed on me.
+Fern's eyes came round, landed on mine.

 My turn to look around--look around like a stallion about to get lucky.
 Cry me a creed!
 This baby doctor wants me to father her child.